-- Costs associated with construction items or materials of a luxury nature - Furnishings (except where required for special needs projects) - Most off-site improvements (utility connections into the adjacent street are eligible costs) - Developer/sponsor administrative costs (other than included in the developer fee) - Marketing events such as groundbreakings and grand openings - Substitution of City funds for any source of funds that has been previously committed to the project, or represented to any other funding source as being available for the project, is not permitted. - An initial operating reserve during the period in which the project is initially marketed (not to exceed 18 months after completion) - Capitalized replacement reserve
+- Permanent relocation of residential and/or commercial tenants.
+Projects that require permanent relocation of residential tenants are not eligible for funding. - · Costs associated with construction items or materials of a luxury nature - Furnishings (except where required for special needs projects) - Most off-site improvements (utility connections into the adjacent street are eligible costs) - Developer/sponsor administrative costs (other than included in the developer fee) - Marketing events such as groundbreakings and grand openings - Substitution of City funds for any source of funds that has been previously committed to the project, or represented to any other funding source as being available for the project, is not permitted. - Refinancing of existing debt to eliminate operating deficits or maintain affordability, as long as the cost of refinancing does not exceed the budgeted rehabilitation costs. - Capitalized replacement reserve - An initial operating reserve during the period in which the project is initially marketed (not to exceed 18 months after completion)